 - Taste: the flavor of foods, especially fruits, from the forest.

 Apparently, scents or phytoncides that are given off by trees, have the greatest effect on us.
 Phytoncides are the natural oils within a plant, and they’re part of a tree’s defense system against bacteria, insects, and fungi.
-Phytoncides have shown to help lift depression and anxiety and decreased levels of stress hormones.
+Phytoncides have been shown to help lift depression, anxiety, and decreased levels of stress hormones.
 Research has also discovered that they can even boost natural killer cell activity and the production of anti-cancer proteins.